Eurydia/project-structogram-builder-online-docs/docs/02-syntax.md

 ## Context-free grammar

+For those of you who are interested, here is the context-free grammar of the language.

 - star `*` means zero or more repetitions of the preceding element.
 - pipe `|` means "or" only one of the elements can be present.
 - square brackets `[]` mean that the enclosed element is optional.